MironBerch/register-of-talented-students/README.md

 ## Start project:

-To run docker containers you have to create a if you want developing `.env.dev` or if add project in production `.env.prod` file in the root directory.
+To run docker containers you have to create `.env` file in the code directory.

 ### Example of `.env` file: